Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Life Points in Yu-Gi-Oh

-Life points are a precious commodity in Yu-Gi-Oh, each player starting with 8000.
-The vast majority of duels end through point depletion, making it all-too-important to properly defend them.
+Life points are a precious commodity in Yu-Gi-Oh.
+Each player starts with 8000, which may seem like a lot, but you'd be surprised how fast they dwindle.
+The vast majority of duels end through point depletion, making it all too important to properly defend them.

 Yet despite the game containing thousands of cards, only a few dozen possess the rare ability to rejuvenate your health.
 Which ones are worth employing?
-These are the top ten life-gaining cards in the Yu-Gi-Oh trading card game!
+These are the top 10 life-gaining cards in the Yu-Gi-Oh trading card game!

 10. Guardian Angel Joan